• Skip to primary navigation

 • It does appear like it is too dry at first but keep stirring.
 Magic.

-rock cake dough in a mixing bowl with a wooden spoon
+rock cake dough rubble in a glass mixing bowl with wooden spoon

 • Bake at 180 C/360 F/Gas Mark 4 for about 15 minutes until they are slightly golden brown.blank